murkl/arch-os/docs/README.md

 The two trees are **data, not programs**: one binary runs either of them, and which one is a folder beside it.
-A release is that binary with `installer/` and `recovery/` next to it, and the first thing it asks is which of the two to open.
+A release is that binary with `installer/` and `recovery/` next to it and an `arch-os.yaml` saying what the two are called together, and the first thing it asks is which of them to open.
 Adding a question is a few lines of YAML; adding a step is a folder with two files in it; neither is a change to the runtime, and the runtime cannot break Arch-specific behaviour it has never heard of.